Multiscale Spectral Generalized Finite Element Methods for Discontinuous Galerkin Schemes: Abstract

 \section{Abstract}

 We propose a multiscale spectral generalized finite element method (MS-GFEM) for discontinuous Galerkin (DG) discretizations.
 The method builds local approximations on overlapping subdomains as the sum of a local source solution and a correction from an optimal spectral coarse space, which is obtained from a generalized eigenproblem.
 The global solution is then assembled via a partition of unity.
-We prove nearly exponential decay of the approximation error for second-order elliptic problems discretized with a weighted symmetric interior-penalty DG scheme.
+We prove nearly exponential decay of the approximation error for second-order elliptic problems with highly heterogeneous diffusion discretized by a weighted symmetric interior-penalty DG scheme.

 \textbf{Key words: } domain decomposition, spectral coarse space, generalized finite element method, multiscale method, discontinuous Galerkin\\[.2em] \textbf{MSC codes: } 65N15, 65N30, 65N55